nearform/nscale/README.md

 __nscale__ is an open source project to configure, build and deploy a set of connected containers to constitute a working platform for distributed applications.

+Checkout the [workshop](https://github.com/nearform/nscale-workshop) to learn and use nscale in your projects.

 ## Install

 ```sh